 From learning stock trading for beginners to the advanced, it’s all here for you in our free stock trading courses.
 You’ll learn the basics, candlesticks, and patterns along with technical analysis, all the way up to advanced options strategies and day trading.
 You’ll be armed with the knowledge to trade in any market conditions.
 You can make your own trading decisions without the help of a guru or mentor.
 But you will make many friends who ultimately will be here for you to keep things positive and allow you to flourish in an environment where you can succeed.

 This is the type of community we wished we had when we started.
-Unfortunately, it didn’t exist for us then, but it does exist for all of us now.
+Unfortunately, it didn’t exist for us then, but it does exist for us now.

 Navigating the stock market can be difficult because there are a lot of terms and trading concepts to learn.
 This page has a lot of our top ‘how to’ guides.
-Also, if there’s an article you want us to write or add here then feel free to contact us and let us know what topic you’d like to learn about.
-Make sure to do a search on our website first to see if we’ve already written about it.
+Also, if there’s an article you want us to write or add here, then feel free to contact us and let us know what topic you’d like to learn about.
+Make sure to search our website first to see if we’ve already written about it.

 There are two schools of thought when you learn stock trading as a beginner.
 That’s the investing approach vs. the trading approach.
 Many people are familiar with investing and building wealth.
 That’s how we build our retirement funds.
 Things like mutual funds and 401ks are important to have.

-Many times we have an investment portfolio through the companies we work for.
-Other times we take matters into our own hands and start our investment accounts.
-We often have an investment broker or financial adviser who handles those needs for us.
+We often have an investment portfolio through the companies we work for.
+Other times, we take matters into our own hands and start our investment accounts.
+We often have an investment broker or financial adviser who handles our needs.

 What a trader does is much different, though.
 It’s very hands-on, and there are multiple strategies they may use to be successful.
 If you don’t learn stock trading in the proper ways, then it becomes incredibly risky.
 However, with proper risk management and discipline, trading can be very profitable if done right.